-Is an ELA grade based on specific content or skills?
+Is an ELA Reading and/or ELA Writing grade based on specific content or skills?
 The short answer is skills.

-- → Middle school ELA is a skills-based class with the primary goal of developing life-long readers and writers who can think critically and communicate effectively in our global, information-rich world.
+- → Both ELA reading and ELA writing are skills-based classes with the primary goal of developing life-long readers and writers who can think critically and communicate effectively in our global, information-rich world.
 For this reason, we choose to value skills that are transferable to any content and that can be developed over time. - → These skills cannot be demonstrated without rich, relevant content to explore.
 Therefore, students read and make sense of a wide variety of text which includes both literature (novels, poems, short stories, memoirs, drama, etc) and informational text (social studies, current events, science, entertainment, the arts).
-In the middle grades, student writing falls into two categories: - 1.
+In the middle grades student writing falls into two categories: - 1.
 Writing to Learn: The purpose of this type of writing is to make sense of information.
 It may include such things as answering questions about text, journaling, and summarizing - 2.
 Learning to Write: The purpose of this type of writing is to develop writing communication skills in various formats (narrative, informative, argumentative) using standard English grammar and conventions (spelling, punctuation, capitalization).